-Flash Cards II is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Flash Cards II is compatible with Snow Leopard (10.6) and higher.

 Click here to see Drill Me, a powerful utility that supports long narrative questions and answers with questions at intervals from 6 seconds to 30 minutes.

 Flash Cards II was developed for users who want to use longer questions and answers than those supported by Flash Cards.
 Flash Cards II is $10 shareware.
 Until registration, Flash Cards II can be used in Demo Mode for ten minutes after each launch, at which time the application will quit.